-Many processes and groups within the Finance function have benefited from purpose-built software solutions over the past 20+ years – payroll, accounts payable, general ledger accounting, financial planning, reporting and other processes.
+Many processes and groups within the Finance function have benefited from purpose-built provision software solutions over the past 20+ years – payroll, accounts payable, general ledger accounting, financial planning, reporting and other processes.
 Meanwhile, the tax accountants have been toiling away in obscurity, mostly relying on homegrown Excel spreadsheets to accomplish the complex task of tax provisioning and reporting.
 But that situation is changing.

 Tax Provision Getting Increased Focus

 The good news is that there are purpose-built software solutions available for the tax department, that can bring them out of obscurity and into the 21st century.
 This is the focus of a recent research perspective authored by Robert Kugel, SVP and Research Director at Ventana Research.

 In his research perspective titled “Making Tax Provision the Solution, Not the Problem”, Mr. Kugel highlights how the tax provision and reporting processes are receiving greater attention from CFOs and audit committees.
 Two key drivers here include increasing focus on shortening the period-end accounting close and demand for greater transparency in tax planning, provision and compliance.